66Omar/jumia-python-api/README.md

 * seller.get_order_comments(ID)
 * get_order_items(ID)

-to pass a date to any of above methods, you will need date class, you can created one using seller.get_formatted_date()
+to pass a date to any of above methods, you will need date class, you can create one using seller.get_formatted_date()